-A senior citizen is nursing clinics, now known Wellness Centers, were established in 1969 in senior housing areas.
+Nursing clinics, now known Wellness Centers, were established in 1969 in senior housing areas.
 Catherine Nelson Black’s vision expanded in 1973, when the organization, then named the Community Health and Nursing Service (CHNS), started a food production kitchen at Bradford Commons at The Ohio State University.
 This program, the Nutrition Involving Community Elderly (NICE), was the second such food delivery program in the United States, and the start of our current Meals-on-Wheels and dining center programs.
 Two years later, in 1975, the homemaker program, now known as Help-at-Home, was established.

 In 1987, the agency name was again changed to LifeCare Alliance to demonstrate the agency’s expertise in care for people through old age by an alliance of health care professionals, volunteers, and programs designed to promote independent living.